MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 (add left Merge Group Attributes screen from figma (there are three screens there with that name))

    - In order to edit a group attribute, we will click on the *three dots* icon just as we used to do for a single attribute.
    - In the next stage, we will use the *Edit Group Attribute* panel that is shown below.
-We want to find all the attributes that should be included in this group attribute and we will achieve that by typing those attributes names in the *search8 field.
+We want to find all the attributes that should be included in this group attribute and we will achieve that by typing those attributes names in the *search* field.

 (add center Merge Group Attributes screen from figma and highlight the search field (there are three screens there with that name))